AndrewMcM98/The-Boathouse-Restaurant/README.md

 3. Gallery Page

 On navigating to the menu page the user will be provided with a gallery providing plentiful photos of the cuisine on offer, restaurant layout internally and externally.
-Through reserach online via youtube tutorials and primarily W3 Schools, I was able to create a responsive flex layout which will scale the photos up or down accprding to the device.
+Through research online via YouTube tutorials and primarily W3 Schools, I was able to create a responsive flex layout which will scale the photos up or down according to the device.
 For example, in the first image you see the gallery from a smaller device which provides a view of the image's without much of a need to scroll, however in the second image we see larger image's on a desktop which requires a user to scroll.
 ![View of gallery on smaller devices](assets/images/smaller-screen-gallery.png)
 ![View of gallery on desktop devices](assets/images/desktop-gallery.png)
 4. Contact Us & Booking page

 On navigating to the contact-us or booking page the user will be provided with a form to be completed and can then be submitted to the restaurant on successfully filling out the sections of the form.
-Through reserach online via youtube tutorials, W3 Schools and code institute lessons, I was able to create a responsive form which can be accessed on multiple devices without distortion.
+Through research online via YouTube tutorials, W3 Schools and code institute lessons, I was able to create a responsive form which can be accessed on multiple devices without distortion.
-Additionally, I have styled the form text boxes to appear as a responsive background color when being typed in with a hover effect as displayed in the images below.
+Additionally, I have styled the form text boxes to appear as a responsive background colour when being typed in with a hover effect as displayed in the images below.
 Furthermore, I included placeholder text to assist the user in what each section requires to be submitted.
 ![View of booking page](assets/images/booking-page.png)
 ![View of booking page responsiveness](assets/images/booking-page-responsiveness.png)